aurorascharff/aurorascharff.no/src/content/blog/creating-a-reusable-submitbutton-with-useformstatus.md

 ![something](@assets/deletebutton.gif)

-See the app and the full code of the app where I have implemented the patterns mentioned in my Remix Contacts Rebuild V2 [GitHub repository](https://github.com/next14-remix-contacts-rebuild-v2).
+See the app and the full code where I have implemented the patterns mentioned in my Remix Contacts Rebuild V2 [GitHub repository](https://github.com/aurorascharff/next14-remix-contacts-rebuild-v2).

 ## Conclusion